 Help our community enjoy and protect shared open space and parks!
-Read more about our 10 essential reminders for visiting City of Boulder Open Space and Mountain Parks and Boulder and Recreation park areas!
+Read our 10 essential reminders for visiting City of Boulder Open Space and Mountain Parks and Boulder and Recreation park areas!

 Explore, enjoy and care for our remarkable City of Boulder Open Space and Mountain Parks!
-Before you head outdoors to enjoy Boulder's 155 miles of trails, read more about our 10 essential reminders to help you enjoy and protect Boulder open space and parks:.
+Before you head outdoors to enjoy Boulder's 155 miles of trails, read our 10 key tips to help you enjoy and protect Boulder open space and parks.
+Click on each tip to learn more!

 Know Before You Go